turbot/steampipe-plugin-azure/docs/tables/azure_compute_disk_metric_write_ops_daily.md

 # Table: azure_compute_disk_metric_write_ops_daily

-GCP Monitoring Metrics provide data about the performance of your systems.
-The `azure_compute_disk_metric_write_ops_daily` table provides metric statistics at 24 hour intervals for the most recent 1 year.
+GCP Monitoring metrics provide data about the performance of your systems.
+The `azure_compute_disk_metric_write_ops_daily` table provides metric statistics at 24 hours intervals for the most recent 1 year.

 ## Examples